This traditional Sopapilla recipe is fried to perfection and drizzled in honey. The dough is very simple to make and tastes delicious.

 • You can also dust the sopapillas with powder sugar before serving.

 • Another idea we love is to use a cinnamon sugar mixture on top of the sopapillas.
-This is tasty alone or you can also drizzle honey on top with this.
+This is tasty or you can also drizzle honey on top with this.

 • These can be enjoyed as a savory dish instead of sweet.
 They are tasty stuffed with taco meat.
 Then add your favorite toppings.